 • Details of access-exclusion fencing around Green Lane Wood, exterior barrier planting and associated maintenance arrangements.

-The Country Park and on-site Ancient Woodland shall thereafter be managed in accordance with the approved Management Plan.
+The Country Park and Ancient Woodland on-site shall thereafter be managed in accordance with the approved Management Plan.

-28.

-(A) Notwithstanding the details indicated on the submitted drawings no on-site works above slab level shall commence until a detailed scheme for the offsite highway improvement works as indicated by a system of traffic calming measures as identified in Appendix B of the Transport Assessment Addendum Report dated 10/12/2025 including any measures required to deliver 20mph speed limit and a timetable for the implementation of the works have been submitted to and approved in writing by the Local planning authority.

-(B) The offsite highway improvement works referred to in Part A of this condition shall be completed in accordance with the approved timetable and details.
+28, Notwithstanding the details indicated on the submitted drawings, no on-site works above slab level shall commence until a scheme for the offsite highway improvement works as indicated by a system of traffic calming measures as identified in Appendix B of the Transport Assessment Addendum Report dated 10/12/2025 including any measures required to deliver a 20mph speed limit and a timetable for the implementation of the works have been submitted to and approved in writing by the local planning authority.
+The offsite highway improvement works shall be completed in accordance with the approved timetable and details.

-29.

-(A) Notwithstanding the details indicated on the submitted drawings no on-site works above slab level shall commence until a detailed scheme for the access and off-site highway improvement works as indicated by Drg No 001 Rev E, Drg No 002 Rev D, Drg 004 Rev B have been submitted to and approved in writing by the Local planning authority.
+29. (A) Notwithstanding the details indicated on the submitted drawings, no on-site works above slab level shall commence until a detailed scheme for the access and off-site highway improvement works as indicated by Drg No 001 Rev E and Drg No 002 Rev D, Drg 004 Rev B have been submitted to and approved in writing by the local planning authority.

-(B) Prior to the first occupation of the development hereby permitted the New Access referred to in Part A of this condition shall be completed in accordance with the approved details and made available for use thereafter.
+(B) Before to the first occupation of the development hereby permitted the New Access referred to in Part A of this condition shall be completed in accordance with the approved details and made available for use thereafter.

-30.

-Prior to or in conjunction with the submission of each reserved matters application, in accordance with the submitted FRA (Flood Risk Assessment, prepared by BWB, 17 December 2024, REF 233574-BWB-ZZ-XX-T-W-0002_FRA REV P04) and Drainage Strategy (Sustainable Drainage Statement, prepared by BWB, 11 December 2024, REF 233574-BWB-ZZ -XX-T-W-0001_ SDS REV P01), detailed designs of a surface water drainage scheme incorporating the following measures shall be submitted to and agreed with the Local planning authority.
+30. Before or in conjunction with the submission of each reserved matters application, and in accordance with the submitted FRA (Flood Risk Assessment, prepared by BWB, 17 December 2024, REF 233574-BWB-ZZ-XX-T-W-0002_FRA REV P04) and Drainage Strategy (Sustainable Drainage Statement, prepared by BWB, 11 December 2024, REF 233574-BWB-ZZ -XX-T-W-0001_ SDS REV P01), detailed designs of a surface water drainage scheme incorporating the following measures shall be submitted to and agreed with the local planning authority.
 The approved scheme will be implemented prior to the first occupation of the development.
 The scheme shall address the following matters:

 i.
 Detailed infiltration testing in accordance with BRE Digest 365 (or equivalent) along the length and proposed depth of the proposed infiltration feature/s.